fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 Finding a new job can be easier than getting promoted.
 Usually it is because companies view the path to a promotion differently.
-The idea is that getting promoted means that you have proven that you are worthy of the blessing to ascend the stairs to a new level of being but when hiring you just need to have the right experiences on the CV.
+The idea is that getting promoted means that you have proven that you are worthy to ascend the stairs leading to a new echelon of being but when hiring you just need to have the right experiences on the CV.

 The entire problem is best summarized like this.
 When you want to be